Category Archives: Prussian Royals

 On July 14, 1765, Elisabeth Christine married her first cousin, Crown Prince Friedrich Wilhelm of Prussia (the future King Friedrich Wilhelm II), in a marriage arranged by their mutual uncle, King Friedrich II (the Great) of Prussia.
 Initially planned to take place at Charlottenburg Palace, the marriage instead took place at her family’s country home, Schloss Salzdahlum.
 They had one daughter:

-The marriage was never a happy one, as Friedrich Wilhelm carried on constant affairs with a string of actresses and dancers, and completely ignored and neglected his wife.
-Elisabeth Christine found favor with her uncle, The King, who was quite fond of her and also disliked his nephew’s adultery.
-After their first and only child was a girl, the marriage further deteriorated.
+The marriage was never happy, as Friedrich Wilhelm carried on constant affairs with a string of actresses and dancers, and completely ignored and neglected his wife.
+Elisabeth Christine found favor with her uncle, Friedrich II (the Great) of Prussia, who was quite fond of her and disliked his nephew’s adultery.
+After Elisabeth gave birth to their first and only child, a girl, the marriage further deteriorated.
 Having suffered through her husband’s infidelity, Elisabeth Christine soon began her own affair and found herself pregnant.
 When word reached the Crown Prince, he insisted upon a divorce.
 Her lover, a musician, was arrested and reportedly beheaded, and Elisabeth Christine took some drugs to end her pregnancy.
 The couple was officially divorced on April 18, 1769.

 Elisabeth Christine was sent to the Küstrin Fortress and later placed under house arrest at the Ducal Castle of Stettin, under the supervision of her cousin, August Wilhelm of Brunswick-Bevern.
 Later, her former father-in-law gave her a summer residence in the cloister in Jasenitz.
-When her former husband came to the throne in 1786, her condition once again improved.
+Her condition improved when her former husband came to the throne in 1786.
 The new King permitted her to entertain visitors and to venture out in the town.
 Her final years were spent at a small country estate outside of Stettin, where she lived in virtual isolation for the rest of her life, never seeing her daughter or her siblings again.

 The former Crown Princess died in Stettin, Kingdom of Prussia, now Szczecin in Poland, on February 18, 1840.
 Initially buried in a mausoleum in the park, her remains were later moved to the Chapel of the Ducal Castle of Stettin.